djmaitsolutions/conjur-oss-helm-chart/README.md

 ```bash
 helm unittest conjur-oss -u -v conjur-oss/unittest-values.yaml
 ```

-_NOTE:_ if you do update the snapshot files you will need to also add the commit fingerprint to the `.gitleaksignore` file to prevent a Gitleaks security scan error.

 This repository includes basic smoke testing on GKE.
 The Conjur OSS Helm Chart is also exercised more thoroughly by the [cyberark/conjur-authn-k8s-client](https://github.com/cyberark/conjur-authn-k8s-client) project, which clones the OSS Helm Chart repo and uses it while testing across several versions of Kubernetes and OpenShift.